digital-raven/boluks/doc/boluks.1.rst

 as well as regular files.

 This tool will automatically detect the appropriate name and mount point for any new volumes you open.
-All devices are mapped in /dev/mapper, and luks volumes will be mounted in \fI/mnt/luksvol*\fR, while veracrypt volumes will be mounted in \fI/media/veracrypt*\fR .
-This is to remain compatible with the official veracrypt program distributed by her developers.
+All devices are mapped in /dev/mapper, and volumes will be mounted in /mnt/boluks* by default.

-Map numbers are chosen naively. boluks will count from 1 to 255 until a filename is available in /dev/mapper. eg. /dev/mapper/luksvol1 will be given to the first luks volume that is mounted.
+Map numbers are chosen naively. boluks will count from 1 to 255 until a filename is available in /dev/mapper. eg. /dev/mapper/boluks1 will be given to the first volume that is mounted.
 Numberings will become available again after the respective volume(s) are unmounted.

-This program is designed to be simple - not flexible.
-You cannot choose custom mount points, for example.
-It is a simple wrapper around the workflow the developer found himself most often performing - sequential initialization, mount, and unmount operations.
-There are no configuration files to keep track of, and the options are limited so that they are memorable.

 OPERATIONS
 ==========